-DOING AN HERBAL STEAM AS A COLD REMEDY
+USING AN HERBAL STEAM AS AN AT-HOME COLD REMEDY

 Winter is upon us which also means cold season is here.
 I have many tricks I like to use to get over a cold quickly, which includes drinking homemade elderberry tea, eating tons of cooked mushrooms, garlic and bone broth, and of course resting (if I have the luxury!).
 These forms of nourishment help my body fight off infection, but they don't do much to ease the symptoms.
 For the stuffy nose, sore throat, and headaches that often accompany a cold or flu, I love to do a daily steam to clear my sinuses, help kill bad bacteria that could cause a sinus infection, and also rehydrate my skin which can get parched at this time of year.

 Steaming can be simple or you can make it part of a more intricate ritual.
 In its essence, a face steam can be quite simple and only requires is a large bowl, steaming hot water and a towel.
 I will go over the basics and then offer up some suggestions on how you can customize your facial steam.

 Basic facial steam directions